 So I started PEZ as the place where cycling fans like me could live the life vicariously through the wonders of the “world wide web”.
 After a stumbling first 6 months that actually saw a meagre readership decline during the 2002 Tour de France, we were fortuitously granted credentials to the Vuelta A Espana, where Alastair Hamilton’s top assignment as our first reporter at a Grand Tour was to “take pictures of the podium girls” so I could launch the once famous Daily Distractions gallery.
 He also had to pay his own expenses, but he took the assignment and we went from almost none to 5000 readers in a month.
 Hope was sparked.

 From the beginning we’ve always been about quality content, and while I’ve never lost sight of the reality that cycle sport itself exists purely as entertainment, I’ve always felt that PEZ should be a rewarding place to connect with riders and fans like yourself – even if only for a few minutes a day or week.

 Our consistent quality of work has earned the credibility and respect from the sport, the industry, and readers, that allows access inside the barriers.
 As you can imagine this takes being a fan to a whole new level.

-But even in this time of micro-second attention spans, we still believe in telling a bigger story, providing context, meaning and reference to our readers, as we chronicle the evolution of pro cycling.
+But even in this time of micro-second attention spans, we still believe in telling a bigger story, providing context, meaning and reference to our readers, as we chronicle the evolution of road cycling.